MrZer0x0/EncoreMP/README.md

 ## 14, Pickpocketing overhaul

-Pickpocketing has been reworked extensively, but sneaking and remainig undetected has not yet been addressed - so you will likely still have difficulty with not being noticed at low skill levels.
+Pickpocketing has been reworked extensively, but sneaking and remaining undetected have not yet been addressed - so you will likely still have difficulty with not being noticed at low skill levels.
 However, if you can hide successfully, the value of what you can steal is more reasonable now

 **Pickpocketing difficulty overhaul**
 - In the core game your chance of pickpocketing anything more than 100-200g was essentially zero, even at maximum skill, due to how heavily weighted item value was in the equations